JonMcPherson/srtm-hgt-reader/README.md

   HeightFile.decodeSubTiles(fileName, hgtFileData, SubTileFactory)
 ```

-## Parallelising with Apache Spark
+## Parallelising with Apache Spark and GeoTrellis

 Distributed computing is a good choice for processing this large dataset, and Apache Spark with the GeoTrellis raster data Spark library is the perfect tool for the job.

-Here is a complete example paralellising the ingestion of the HGT files from an S3 bucket and then using the Geotrellis Spark library to create a `TileLayerRDD` to do complex operations on or transformations of this large raster data.
+Here is a complete example paralellising the ingestion of the HGT files from an S3 bucket and then using the GeoTrellis Spark library to create a `TileLayerRDD` to do complex operations on or transformations of this large raster data.

 ```scala
 val hgtDirectoryUri = "s3://some-bucket/path/to/hgt/files/"